What was there about Noah that caused God to look upon him with favor?

 All have turned away, all have become corrupt; there is no one who does good, not even one.
 (Psalm 14:1-3 NIV)

-Whatever form that the evil took in the lives of the people of Noah’s day, their immorality was apparently to the point that even their every thought was evil.
+Whatever form that the evil took in the lives of the people of Noah’s day, their immorality apparently had come to the point that even their every thought was evil.
 There was no goodness at all left in them.
-After God had seen the deep corruption of the world, it was to Noah alone that he came with the news that he had determined to put an end to all people
+After God had seen the deep corruption of the world, it was to Noah alone that he came with the news that he had determined to put an end to all people.

 Three Righteous Men

 In that passage of Scripture, the Lord is speaking to Ezekiel about Ezekiel’s own people Israel, who had fallen into idolatry.
-As God speaks about the nation of Israel, he expands the application to other nations as well to say, “If a country sins against me by being unfaithful, and I stretch out my hand against it to cut off its food supply and send famine upon it and kill its people and their animals, even if these three men—Noah, Daniel and Job—were in it, they could save only themselves by their righteousness, declares the Sovereign Lord.”
+As God speaks about the nation of Israel, he expands the application to other nations to say, “If a country sins against me by being unfaithful, and I stretch out my hand against it to cut off its food supply and send famine upon it and kill its people and their animals, even if these three men—Noah, Daniel and Job—were in it, they could save only themselves by their righteousness, declares the Sovereign Lord” (Ezekiel 14:13-14).

-With this we see that the lessons of Noah were not only applicable for Noah in his day, but God means them to be applicable to any country.
+With this we see that the lessons of Noah were not only applicable for Noah in his day, but God means them to be applicable to any country and in any time.
 That makes it relevant also to any one of us in our own day.

 The Boat Ride

 I myself have never been on a ship at sea during a cyclone.
 I have seen movies, but of course that is a pitiful substitute.
 Perhaps if you are or have been a Navy man or woman, or have worked on shipping vessels, you have been in an ocean-going craft during a great storm.
 You know something of what it is to ride the great ocean swells, experience the extreme listing of the ship from side to side and wondering at every moment if it would capsize.